Revelation-24/BrainDead2k24/README.md

 Table 3 contains the source of the data (actually for data analysis and prediction there is no need of Table 3).

-The first row of both Table 1 and Table 2 contains the title of the dataset.
+- The first row of both Table 1 and Table 2 contains the title of the dataset.

-From the second row, the dataset’s first column contains the name of the State/Union Territory, and

-the other columns contain the year-wise production of rice.
+- From the second row, the dataset’s first column contains the name of the State/Union Territory, and the other columns contain the year-wise production of rice.

-The last row contains the year-wise all-over rice production in India.
+- The last row contains the year-wise all-over rice production in India.

+# Deliverables:
+A complete report of the analysis of the dataset and methodology employed in your work.
+The report should be concise.
+This report might include references, tables, figures, and results.
+The methodology used for prediction must be clear.
+The file format should be either a ppt or a pdf.
+If you are using tools like Excel, also mention the Excel formulas that you used for the analysis.
+Will also submit the source code for the production of rice for the next 5 years.

+Marking Criteria:
+Participants will be evaluated based on the following criteria:
+- Writing style, references, and presentation of findings.
+- Dataset exploration.
+- Methodologies employed for analysis and prediction.
+- Source Code
+- Results and discussion.

 </h3>